Dog travel passport scheme.

 Your pet needs to have a microchip, and

 Your pet needs to have had a rabies vaccination, after the microchip has been inserted.
+The microchip must meet ISO 11784/11785 standards.

 You should also have checked with the company you're traveling with that they accept animals on the route you're intending to take.
+Use only approved routes for pet travel to Great Britain.

 Got those things in order?
 Great - now you can proceed to the documentation stage.